vkbo/novelWriter/docs/source/index.rst

 **Last Updated:** |today|

-novelWriter is a markdown-like text editor designed for writing novels and larger projects of many smaller plain text documents.
-It uses its own flavour of markdown that supports a meta data syntax for comments, synopsis and cross-referencing between documents.
-The idea is to have a simple text editor which allows for easy organisation of text documents and notes, built on a plain text file project repository for robustness.
+novelWriter is a plain text editor designed for writing novels assembled from many smaller text documents.
+It uses a minimal formatting syntax inspired by Markdown, and adds a meta data syntax for comments, synopsis, and cross-referencing.
+It is designed to be a simple text editor that allows for easy organisation of text and notes, using human readable text files as storage for robustness.

-The plain text storage is suitable for version control software, and also well suited for file synchronisation tools.
+The project storage is suitable for version control software, and also well suited for file synchronisation tools.
+All text is saved as plain text files with a meta data header.
 The core project structure is stored in a single project XML file.
 Other meta data is primarily saved as JSON files.
+See also the :ref:`a_storage` section for more details.

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
-It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, or installed from the pip tool or via the provided setup script.
+It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, installed from the pip tool.

+You can also download a minimal archive package of novelWriter tailored for your operating system.
+This package can be extracted anywhere on your computer, and a setup script can be run to create the necessary icons and file associations.
 See :ref:`a_started`, or one or the setup instructions for your operating system for further details.

 **Useful Links**